 The concept of 21st-century learning has revolutionized the tools and methods we use to teach in the classroom.
-STEAM (science, technology, engineering, the arts and mathematics) has become a new way of teaching our students, and with the soft skills it provides our students, like creativity, critical thinking and problem-solving, our learners are becoming supercharged for the future workforce.
+STEAM education (science, technology, engineering, the arts and mathematics) has become a new way of teaching our students, and with the soft skills it provides our students, like creativity, critical thinking and problem-solving, our learners are becoming supercharged for the future workforce.
 However, this also means that educators have been challenged to reconsider how they teach to make sure students are exposed to these skills.

 In this week’s blog, we’re going to weigh in on more traditional forms of teaching versus learning through failure and which of the two may work best.